-As members of the museum exhibition community, and inspired by the AIA (American Institute of Architects) Materials Pledge of 2019 and the Lighting Advocacy Letter of 2021, we unite as museum exhibition designers, fabricators, and installers to ask manufactures to continue to raise their standards of transparency while providing long-lasting, high-quality materials that positively impact all people.
+As members of the museum exhibition community, including, but not limited to, the Alliance for American Museums (AAM) National Association for Museum Exhibition (NAME) and the Environment and Climate Network (ECN), we work towards accelerating change in the manufacturing community.
+Inspired by the AIA (American Institute of Architects) Materials Pledge of 2019 and the Lighting Advocacy Letter of 2021, we unite as museum exhibition designers, fabricators, and installers to ask manufactures to continue to raise their standards of transparency while providing long-lasting, high-quality materials that positively impact all people.